Skip to Main Content

 Communication Category (3 courses required; one from Group One and two from Group Two)

 Communication courses afford students the ability to communicate effectively, including the ability to write clearly and engage in public speaking.
-[These are Gordon Rule courses; a grade of “C” or higher is required.]
+[These are state required courses; a grade of “C” or higher is required.]

 Communication – Group One (State Required)